SanjeebLama/learning-in-public/HTML-CSS-JS-Notes/memoization.md

 Memoization is an optimization technique that improves the performance of functions by storing the results of previous computations for the same inputs.

-Here's the process:
+**Here's the process:**

-1. Cache: A cache is created to store previously calculated results based on their input.
+1. **Cache**: A cache is created to store previously calculated results based on their input.
-2. Check: When the function is called, it first checks the cache for the result with the current input.
+2. **Check**: When the function is called, it first checks the cache for the result with the current input.
-3. Reuse: If the result is found in the cache, it's returned immediately, avoiding redundant calculations.
+3. **Reuse**: If the result is found in the cache, it's returned immediately, avoiding redundant calculations.
-4. Compute & Store: If the result isn't cached, the function performs the calculation, stores the result for the input in the cache, and then returns the result.
+4. **Compute & Store**: If the result isn't cached, the function performs the calculation, stores the result for the input in the cache, and then returns the result.

 ### Benefits: